 But then which bus company is really the cheapest right now?
 In reality, there is no company that is cheaper, because prices change all the time.
 That's why you have to go through Kombo to find the best prices.

-To prove it, we have compared the prices of all coach trips over the next 7 days on 3 popular routes: Lille - Paris, Paris - Brussels et Paris - Lille.
+To prove it, we have compared the prices of all coach trips over the next 7 days on 3 popular routes: Lille - Paris, Lyon - Paris et Paris - Rennes.

 Lille - Paris